syncs-usyd/syncs-constitution/constitution.rst

    2. a University finance statement.

-5. The Society is not for profit, meaning the assets and fund of the Society will be applied solely in furtherance of the aims of the Society and no portion of those fund may be distributed directly or indirectly to the members of the Society except as bona fide compensation for documented out-of-pocket expenses incurred on behalf of the Society.
+5. The Society is not for profit, meaning the assets and funds of the Society will be applied solely in furtherance of the aims of the Society and no portion of those funds may be distributed directly or indirectly to the members of the Society except as bona fide compensation for documented out-of-pocket expenses incurred on behalf of the Society.

 6. The financial year of the Society will run from 1 July to 30 June of the following year.